ShadFyt/skyit_challenge/README.md

 ![vehicle list](./images/vehicle.png.png)

-**To access Vehicle detail page go to http://localhost:8000/vehicle/< unit # >** example: `http://localhost:8000/vehicle/DG42F41A`
+**To access the Vehicle detail page you'd proceed to http://localhost:8000/vehicle/< unit # >** example: `http://localhost:8000/vehicle/DG42F41A`
-You can also update the mileage on this route and in doing so will create a instance of `MileageAndDate`
+You can also update the mileage on this route and in doing so will create an instance of `MileageAndDate`
 ![vehicle detail](./images/vehicle_detail.png)

 `http://localhost:8000/mileage/`